eric-mxrtin/Recursive-Sudoku-Solver/README.md

 1 8 0   3 4 7   2 5 0
 ```

 This program returns whether or not a solution exists.
-If so, it outputs a new board with updated values for the blanks.
+If so, it outputs a new board with a correction solution of values for the blanks.
 If not, it outputs the original board.